 Patrick shares how, and more importantly, why, he and Zoe founded Nisolo.

-The deeper you dig, the more you'll come to realize how dirty the fashion industry is today.
+The deeper you dig, the more you'll come to realize how broken the fashion industry is today.
 Yet, there is hope––even for the pragmatist.
 A fresh group of brands and manufacturers are on the rise, fighting to allow the industry to reach its hidden potential as a positive force for good.
 Since this movement's recent inception, our team at Nisolo has remained proud to fight alongside these revolutionary organizations.
 Here’s a little bit about the “why” behind Nisolo and where it all began...

-As an undergrad, I studied Global Economics & Business and spent a fair amount of my free time traveling the globe learning how international business can have a very positive or very negative impact on the world.
+As an undergrad, I studied Global Economics & Business and spent a fair amount of my time traveling the globe learning how international business can have a very positive or very negative impact on the world.
 Shortly after graduating, I moved to Peru where I pursued an opportunity in microfinance with the goal of helping women grow their small businesses.
-Little did I know, my job was in the shoemaking capital, and I was soon introduced to the centuries-old, fascinating art form of shoemaking.
+Little did I know, my job was in Peru's shoemaking capital, and I was soon introduced to the centuries-old, fascinating art form of shoemaking.
 Blown away by the skill that abounded, I was frustrated to learn that the producers I met faced unbearable obstacles to financial wellness and that even ever-so-slightly competing in the global fashion industry was a lost cause for them.

 I knew things could be different, and I saw massive potential to drive transformational change in this community by starting Nisolo.
 I also knew I would need help, and thankfully, I was introduced to my Co-Founder, Zoe Cleary, shortly thereafter.
 While I found myself alongside these isolated shoemakers on the frontlines of a massively complex supply chain, Zoe was thousands of miles away working in an NYC office for a multi-billion dollar fashion company that seemed to care very little for the planet or for the people who made the clothes they sold every day.